Silcrow/learn-dashb-a-db/README.md

 2. **The Nest Planet:**
    - **Pollen Depots (DB):** Stores pollen (data), with built-in honey refining (dashboard and analytics) for that depot's pollen.
    - **Refinery (dedicated dashboard and analytics):** Refines honey more robustly, often aggregating pollen from multiple depots.
-   - **Queen Control Panels:** Specialized interfaces for manual management of pollen depots (admin tools, query builders, etc.).
+   - **Queen Control Panels:** Extra functionality for manual management of pollen depots (admin tools, query builders, etc.).
 3. **Cyberspace Units:**
    - **Barracks (bots):** Hatches squads of formics.
 They can be scouts, gatherers, web crawlers, IoT sensors, etc.
    - **StarGates (API):** Pollen transporters floating in cyberspace, connecting different units across the hive and beyond.